St Andrews International School Bangkok: English National Curriculum

-St Andrews Primary and High School follow the English National Curriculum with modifications to incorporate aspects of the international community.
+St Andrews Primary and High School follow the National Curriculum in England with modifications to incorporate aspects of the international community.

-St Andrews organises its students into Key Stages; Foundation, KS1, KS2, KS3, KS4, KS5 and KS6.
-In KS5 and KS6, St Andrews offers recognised qualifications including the International General Certificate of Secondary Education (IGCSE) and International Baccalaureate (IB) Diploma Program (DP).
-The IB program provides students with well-respected and widely recognised qualifications for entry into higher education and universities worldwide.
+St Andrews organises its students into Key Stages; Foundation, KS1, KS2, KS3, KS4, and KS5.
+In KS5, St Andrews offers recognised qualifications including the International General Certificate of Secondary Education (IGCSE) and International Baccalaureate (IB) Diploma Programme (DP) and Career-related Programme (CP).
+The IBDP and IBCP programmes provide students with well-respected and widely recognised qualifications for entry into higher education and universities worldwide.

 Languages

 The language of instruction at St Andrews International School Bangkok is English.
 Languages taught include Thai, French, Spanish, German, Korean, Mandarin, Japanese.

-The First Language Program is for French, German, Japanese and Korean students.
-It is an additional program that supports students who are native speakers or have equivalent language proficiency with the necessary language skills and cultural understanding to integrate back into their national educational systems upon returning home.
+The First Language Programme is for French, German, Japanese and Korean students.
+It is an additional programme that supports students who are native speakers or have equivalent language proficiency with the necessary language skills and cultural understanding to integrate back into their national educational systems upon returning home.